Rebecca Stead

-I grew up in New York City, where I was lucky enough to go to an elementary school where I could sit in a windowsill, or even under a table, and read a book.
-On those windowsills, under those tables, and in my two beds at night, I fell in love with books.
-(I had two beds because my parents were divorced.)
+I grew up in New York City, where I was lucky enough to go to an elementary school where I could sit on a windowsill, or even under a table, and read a book during the day.
+On those windowsills, under those tables, I fell in love with books.

 Interviews